-Keeping something to eat like fruits, dry fruits, homemade sandwich or roti will always come in handy.
-On one of my trip we had plans to have our lunch at the destination, and reaching the place would take some 1 hour.
+Keeping something to eat like fruits, dry fruits, homemade sandwiches or roti will always come in handy.
+On one of my trips we had plans to have our lunch at the destination, and reaching the place would take some 1 hour.
 And I started feeling hungry.
-Luckily I was carrying few bananas with me.
+Luckily I was carrying a few bananas with me.

-5)If you have one more child then it is always preferable to carry a car seat.
+5)If you have one more child, it is always preferable to carry a car seat.